phillipstm/https-teresaPhillips.github.io-reading-notes-/Code401/class-26.md

 It is called JSX, and it is a syntax extension to JavaScript.

 **Describe the process of embedding JavaScript expressions in JSX.**

+We declare a variable called name and then use it inside JSX by wrapping it in curly brace.

 **Is it safe to embed user input in JSX?
 Explain.**

+It is safe to embed user input in JSX.
+React DOM escapes any values embedded in JSX before rendering them.
+Thus it ensures that you can never inject anything that’s not explicitly written in your application.

 ## rendering elements

 <https://facebook.github.io/react/docs/rendering-elements.html>

 **Explain what a React Component is to a non-technical friend.**

+Elements are the smallest building blocks of React apps.
+An element describes what you want to see on the screen.

 **Describe mutability and React Components, specifically, how is the UI updated?**

+React elements are immutable.
+Once you create an element, you can’t change its children or attributes.
+An element is like a single frame in a movie: it represents the UI at a certain point in time.

 **If changes are made to the UI, what does React update?**

+The Root React DOM.
+The only way to update the UI is to create a new element, and pass it to root.render().

 ## Bookmark and Review